zvoverman/text-summarizer/cli/README.md

 # smry

-smry is a command-line tool that allows you to summarize text easily and efficiently.
-It is part of the Text Summarizer Multiformat project, providing a convenient way to obtain summaries from the command line.
+**smry** is a powerful command-line tool designed for quick and efficient text summarization.
+As a key component of the Text Summarizer Multiformat project, it offers a seamless way to generate concise summaries directly from the command line.

 ## Features

-- **Efficient Summarization:** Quickly summarize text without the need for a complex user interface.
+- **Efficiency:** Rapidly summarize text content without the need for a complex user interface.

-- **Flexible Usage:** Suitable for integration into scripts, automation, or manual use in the terminal.
+- **Flexibility:** Easily integrate smry into scripts, automation workflows, or utilize it for manual text summarization in the terminal.

+**Note:** This project is primarily created for educational purposes, providing a hands-on experience with building a fully functional command-line interface (CLI).
+Despite its educational focus, smry incorporates all the essential functionality expected from any CLI tool.

 ## Installation